 Issue advertising is third party advertising about an issue of public policy that a candidate or elector organization is associated with, but does not name the candidate or elector organization.

-Note: If clicking on an online ad takes the viewer to a page with the sponsorship information, the statement does not need to be included in the ad itself.
+Note: If clicking on an online ad takes the viewer to a page with the authorization statement, the statement does not need to be included in the ad itself.

-The following advertising does not need to include sponsorship information:
+The following advertising does not need to include an authorization statement:

 For candidates and elector organizations: